crazyyanchao/crazyyanchao/README.md

 - [LangChain](https://github.com/langchain-ai)
 - [GraphRAG](https://github.com/microsoft/graphrag)

+### 🛠 Tech Stack
+I am passionate about AI technology and have a grasp of LLM application development, graph data technology, front-end and back-end technologies.
+I never set limits for myself and I enjoy using technology to solve practical problems.

+### 🖥 Hardware
+I enjoy developing on both Linux and Windows platforms.

 ### 📚 Books I’ve Written
 - [《精通Neo4j》](https://baike.baidu.com/item/%E7%B2%BE%E9%80%9ANeo4j): This is a book that I wrote together with friends from the Neo4j community.

+### 💼 Work Experience
+- From April 2020 to the present, I have been working at a leading public fund management company.
+My primary responsibilities include data development, knowledge graph platform construction, and LLM application development, specifically applied to the financial asset management sector.
+- From May 2017 to April 2020, I worked at the Institute of Automation, Chinese Academy of Sciences for three years.
+My main responsibilities included the development of big data platforms and knowledge graph platform construction, with applications in social media sentiment analysis, multimedia analysis, and related fields.

 ### 📚 Education
 - [Fund Practitioner Qualification](https://gs.amac.org.cn/amac-infodisc/res/pof/person/personDetail.html?accountId=2311031355428237&userId=1700000000699002): I have some experience in the fund industry.